n8ur/gnss_ftp_tools/README.md

 set up daily downloads:

-1. Edit the run script to configure your receiver: sudo nano /usr/local/bin/trimble_ftp.sh
+1. Edit the run script to configure your receiver: sudo nano /usr/local/bin/gnss_ftp.sh

-2. Check the service status:
-sudo systemctl status trimble_ftp
+2. Enable the systemd timer that will run the program daily: sudo systemctl daemon-reload sudo systemctl enable --now gnss_ftp.timer

 The service is configured to run daily at 0230 UTC to download the previous day's data.